 If would like to see in more detail, what the children learning in each class, click https://www.bromet.herts.sch.uk/class-pages/ then scroll down to find your child's class page

-At Bromet we believe a cross-curricular approach makes learning more purposeful.
+At Bromet we believe linking subjects where applicable makes learning more purposeful.
 On each class page from Years 1-6 you can find our Curriculum Termly Overviews.
 These outline the links we make between various foundation subjects.

-Each topic heading is designed to be broad which allows scope for independent learning by following the children's interests.
-When appropriate, our topics begin with a hook and end with a great finale to give children an opportunity to present what they have learnt.
+Each subject is designed to allow scope for independent learning by following the children's interests.
+When appropriate, our subjects begin with a hook and end with a finale to give children an opportunity to present what they have learnt.

 As a result, we have chosen to use the Chris Quigley Essentials Curriculum as a basis, then adapt according to the needs of our children.
 The Essentials Curriculum sets out essential coverage, learning objectives and standards which are required for all subjects.
 One of the primary reasons why we have chosen to adopt this curriculum is because it emphasises the importance of developing the depth of children’s learning.
 In essence, this means providing children with increased cognitive challenge, allowing them to apply the skills which they have learnt independently in a range of contexts rather than moving them onto the next skill when they have not truly mastered it.